-Today's UV index in Dublin, Ireland will be up to 5.6, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Dublin, Ireland will be up to 7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Dublin's UV index is generally low, ranging from 0 to 5, with the highest levels in late spring and early summer.
 The sun's rays are not very strong compared to many other places.